davidsblog/ssl_wrapper/README.md

 [Net Skeleton](https://github.com/cesanta/net_skeleton), and therefore it is portable and works on may operating systems including Windows, MacOS, UNIX/LINUX, QNX, eCos, Android, iOS, and more.

+## Running

+	 sudo ./ssl_wrapper ssl://443:server.pem 127.0.0.1:80

+This is the default configuration, terminating SSL and forwarding all traffic onto port 80.

 ## License

 SSL Wrapper is released under